xHain-hackspace/xhain-website/content/en/participate.md

 ![](/images/space-map.png)

 The work areas and their tools are marked in color.
 Some devices require a safety briefing by an authorized person.
-In the wiki you will find a more <a href="https://wiki.x-hain.de/en/xHain/rooms-and-equipment" target="_blank">detailed overview of our work areas and devices</a>.
+In our wiki you will find a more <a href="https://wiki.x-hain.de/en/xHain/rooms-and-equipment" target="_blank">detailed overview of our work areas and devices</a>.

 ## Organisation

-The xHain was founded by Felix Just in May 2016 and is recognized as a non-profit incorporation since 2020.
-The xHain sees itself as a do-ocracy and lives from the commitment and ideas of the members.
+xHain was founded by Felix Just in May 2016 and is recognized as a non-profit corporation since 2020. xHain sees itself as a do-ocracy and thrives from the commitment and ideas of the members.
 This means that members independently select and execute their projects.